Important information regarding the MBA Long-Term Schedule:

 - If a class is full, please email email@example.com

-- Prioritize concentration courses over core courses as core MBA courses are offered more frequently.
+- Please prioritize concentration courses over core courses as concentration courses are offered less frequently.

-- Core MBA courses do not have to be taken before concentration courses.
+- Courses in the MBA program can be taken in any order you choose.
+Core MBA courses do not have to be taken before concentration courses.

 - Online-Only students register for the "AO" sections.